 A: Most doctors believe that sleeping on your back is best for alleviating back pain.
-If you have the right pillow of course.
-Lying on your back allows your spine to assume it’s natural shape and takes pressure off individual joints.
+If you have the right pillow, of course.
+Lying on your back allows your spine to assume it’s natural shape and takes the pressure off individual joints.
 However, it is believed that less than 10% of people sleep on their backs (14).
 The overwhelming majority sleep on their side.
-And while side-sleeping is not considered best for back pain with the right pillow a pain free night of sleep is still possible.
+But while side-sleeping is not considered best for back pain, the right pillow can make a pain free night of sleep is still possible.
 Stomach sleeping is the worst position for alleviating back pain.
 But some people are not able to sleep any other way.
 Fortunately, there are pillows available that can help them too.

 Q: What type of pillow should a side sleeper use?

 A: As we just mentioned, most people sleep on their side.
 Pillow designers are well aware of this and do their utmost to design pillows that will enable side sleepers to obtain relief from their neck pain.
 If you’re a side sleeper with neck pain, you’ll want to pay particular attention to how thick the pillow is.
 It’s ‘loft’ in other words.
 Also, the fill material is important.
 You want something that is firm but not hard.
 And you want the pillow to promote the natural alignment of your spine.
 Several of the pillows on our list will do a good job allowing side sleepers to achieve that alignment even if they frequently move during the night.